catamphetamine/react-phone-number-input/README.md

 ## CSS

-The CSS files for this React component must be included on a page too.
+The styles for this React component must be included on a page too.

 #### When using Webpack